aang81a/my-it-support-portfolio/PROJECTS/09-remote-support-simulation/README.md

 - Is the issue happening in one browser only or in multiple browsers?
 - May I start a remote support session to check the issue with you?

-### Remote Support Steps
+## Remote Support Steps

-1. Confirm the issue with the user.
+1. Confirmed the issue with the user.
-2. Ask for permission before starting remote access.
+2. Asked for permission before starting remote access.
-3. Explain each action before making changes.
-4. Check whether the browser is already running in Task Manager.
-5. Close the stuck browser process if needed.
-6. Restart the browser.
-7. Test basic network connectivity.
-8. Try opening the browser-based application again.
-9. Test another website to compare whether the issue affects only one application or general web access.
-10. Confirm the result together with the user.
+3. Started a remote support session from the support technician device.
+4. User entered the session code and waited for the session to start.
+5. Support technician started the session.
+6. Confirmed that the remote desktop of the user device was visible.
+7. Opened a browser-based test page.
+8. Opened Task Manager on the user device.
+9. Checked memory usage.
+10. Checked disk activity.
+11. Confirmed that the device responded normally.
+12. Confirmed that the browser-based page opened successfully.
+13. Demonstrated that both the user and the support technician can end the remote session.
+14. Closed the session safely.
+15. Documented the result.

-### Possible Root Cause
+## Possible Root Cause

-The browser process may have been stuck in the background, the browser session may have needed a restart, or the issue may have been related to basic connectivity or browser state.
+The browser session may have needed a restart, the browser process may have been stuck, or the issue may have been related to temporary browser state or basic system performance.

+In this simulation, the browser-based test page opened successfully and Task Manager showed normal memory and disk activity during the remote session.

-### Resolution
+## Resolution

-The browser was closed fully through Task Manager and restarted.
-After checking basic system status and connectivity, the browser-based application opened successfully again.
+The user device was accessed remotely with permission.
+Browser access was tested, and Task Manager was used to review basic system performance.

+The browser-based page opened successfully, and no high disk or memory usage was observed during the check.

-### Verification
+## Verification

-The user confirmed that the browser-based application opened successfully and they could continue working.
+The user confirmed that the browser-based page opened successfully and the device responded normally after the remote support check.

 ## Ticket Documentation Example